 The European Network and Information Security Directive (NISD) entered into force in August 2016, and the European General Data Protection Regulations (GDPR) took effect on May 25th 2018.
 Since then, the entire legal field, European data providers, scientists, and information technology (IT) specialists are challenged to find ways of giving patients and hospitals full control over how their sensitive patient data is processed, including mechanisms to effectively revoke a previously given patient’s consent.

-The FeatureCloud research consortium will rise to this challenge by developing the worldwide first “privacy by design” solution.
-We are about to create an AI platform – the “FeatureCloud” – based on a ground-breaking, novel cloud infrastructure that does not require transfer of any sensitive raw data to a centralized cloud.
-Instead, it only exchanges the learned representations which are totally anonymous by default.
+The FeatureCloud research consortium rises to this challenge by developing the worldwide first privacy-aware federated all-in-one solution.
+We are creating an AI platform – the “FeatureCloud” – based on a ground-breaking, novel cloud infrastructure that does not require the transfer of any sensitive raw data to a centralized cloud.
+Instead, it only exchanges the learned representations (which are considerably less problematic) and amends algorithms with additional privacy-enhancing technologies.
 Local federated machine learning at each hospital, blockchain technology, and application of strict privacy ethics will ensure that patients maintain full and immutable control over where and which of their data can be accessed.